Akimel Oʼodham: Modern life

 The Salt River Pima-Maricopa Indian Community is smaller in size.
 It also has a government of an elected President and tribal council.
 They operate tribal gaming, industrial projects, landfills and construction supply.
-The Salt River Pima-Maricopa Indian Community (SRPMIC) is home of the Onk Akimel O'odham (also On'k Akimel Au-Authm – "Salt River People", a division of the Akimel O'odham – "River People"), the Maricopa of Lehi (call themselves Xalychidom Piipaa or Xalychidom Piipaash – "People who live toward the water", descendants of the refugee Halchidhoma), the Tohono O'odham ("Desert People") and some Keli Akimel O'odham (also Keli Akimel Au-Authm – "Gila River People", another division of the Akimel O'odham – "River People").
+The Salt River Pima-Maricopa Indian Community (SRPMIC) is home of the Onk Akimel Oʼodham (also Onʼk Akimel Au-Authm – "Salt River People", a division of the Akimel Oʼodham – "River People"), the Maricopa of Lehi (call themselves Xalychidom Piipaa or Xalychidom Piipaash – "People who live toward the water", descendants of the refugee Halchidhoma), the Tohono Oʼodham ("Desert People") and some Keli Akimel Oʼodham (also Keli Akimel Au-Authm – "Gila River People", another division of the Akimel Oʼodham – "River People").

 The Ak-Chin Indian Community is located in the Santa Cruz Valley in Arizona.
-The community is composed mainly of Ak-Chin O'odham (Ak-Chin Au-Authm, also called Pima, another division of the Akimel O'odham – "River People") and Tohono O'odham, as well as some Yoeme.
+The community is composed mainly of Ak-Chin Oʼodham (Ak-Chin Au-Authm, also called Pima, another division of the Akimel Oʼodham – "River People") and Tohono Oʼodham, as well as some Yoeme.
 As of 2000, the population living in the community was 742.
-Ak-Chin is an O'odham word that means the "mouth of the arroyo" or "place where the wash loses itself in the sand or ground."
+Ak-Chin is an Oʼodham word that means the "mouth of the arroyo" or "place where the wash loses itself in the sand or ground."

-The Keli Akimel O'odham and the Onk Akimel O'odham have various environmentally based health issues related to the decline of their traditional economy and farming.
+The Keli Akimel Oʼodham and the Onk Akimel Oʼodham have various environmentally based health issues related to the decline of their traditional economy and farming.
 They have the highest prevalence of type 2 diabetes in the world, much more than is observed in other U.S. populations.
-While they do not have a greater risk than other tribes, the Pima people have been the subject of intensive study of diabetes, in part because they form a homogeneous group.
+While they do not have a greater risk than other tribes, the Akimel Oʼodham people have been the subject of intensive study of diabetes, in part because they form a homogeneous group.

 The general increased diabetes prevalence among Native Americans has been hypothesized as the result of the interaction of genetic predisposition (the thrifty phenotype or thrifty genotype), as suggested by anthropologist Robert Ferrell in 1984 and a sudden shift in diet during the last century from traditional agricultural crops to processed foods, together with a decline in physical activity.
-For comparison, genetically similar O'odham in Mexico have only a slighter higher prevalence of type 2 diabetes than non-O'odham Mexicans.
+For comparison, genetically similar Oʼodham in Mexico have only a slighter higher prevalence of type 2 diabetes than non-Oʼodham Mexicans.